 Quarterly (all-hands) meeting

 To promote transparency and awareness, you should consider hosting a quarterly meeting.
 For smaller organizations, this can be an all-hands.
 Larger organizations may want to consider having this meeting on the department-level.
-(The pros and cons are clear: if the number of attendees is small, you can zoom in more on the details; while attendees from the same department will be more interested in the details than attendees from other departments.)

 In this meeting, team leads can briefly present the closing notes of the OKRs that his or her team has been working on.
 It’s also a great moment to share how the KPIs have performed, and what the teams will be working on next.